CherryKatatonic/keirsey-sorter-react-client/README.md

         - administer assessments to candidates/applicants/employees/members
         - view and manage assessment results within their company/organization
         - manage members and permissions within their company/organization
-    - Ads, donations, and/or premium features to cover server upkeep costs and support the developer(s)
+    - Ads, donations, and/or premium features to cover server upkeep costs and support development
-    - Possibly other types of assessments in addition to KTS
+    - Possibly other assessments in addition to KTS
     - Possibly mobile app for iOS/Android

 ---